theQRL/docs.theqrl.org/_docs/mining/mining.md

 #### Definitions

 **ASIC** (Application Specific Integrated Circuit)
 : An integrated circuit customized for a specific task, in our case hashing cryptographic signatures

 **Blockchain**
 : The public ledger of all transactions stored in a cryptographic way

-##### CPU Mining
+**CPU Mining**
 : Using the CPU of a computer to mine with

-GPU Mining
+**GPU Mining**

-> Using a Graphic Processing Unit(s) to mine with
+: Using a Graphic Processing Unit(s) to mine with

-Hash Rate (HR/s)
+**Hash Rate** (HR/s)

-> The amount of computational hashes a processor can process in a second
+: The amount of computational hashes a processor can process in a second

-Mining
+**Mining**

-> The process that verifies transactions on the ledger or Blockchain, also the process in which new QRL are made and distributed into the world
+: The process that verifies transactions on the ledger or Blockchain, also the process in which new QRL are made and distributed into the world

-Mining Software
+**Mining Software**

-> Software that is run on a local computer.
+: Software that is run on a local computer.
 Used to process hashes on the blockchain and stay in sync with current work.

-Pool Software
+**Pool Software**

-> Software that shares the work, and rewards from mining between all workers in the pool
+: Software that shares the work, and rewards from mining between all workers in the pool

-Pool Worker
+**Pool Worker**

-> The address or user name associated with the computer running the mining software.
+: The address or user name associated with the computer running the mining software.
 (For QRL this will be your wallet address)

-Stratum server
+**Stratum Server**

-> Server using the stratum mining protocol to allow multiple miners to join together and increase hashrate
+: Server using the stratum mining protocol to allow multiple miners to join together and increase hashrate

-Full Node
+**Full Node**

-> The main project software running on a PC fully synced with a local copy of the blockchain.
+: The main project software running on a PC fully synced with a local copy of the blockchain.
 This helps support the network however is not required to mine QRL

-PoS (Proof of Stake)
+**PoS** (Proof of Stake)

-> Proof Of Stake
+: Proof Of Stake

-PoW (Proof of Work)
+**PoW** (Proof of Work)

-> Proof Of Work
+: Proof Of Work

-Fork
+**Fork**

-> A piece of code that, at some point in the code history, made significant changes or changed direction and a new project is born from the first.	|
+: A piece of code that, at some point in the code history, made significant changes or changed direction and a new project is born from the first.

 #### Requirements